 As for the design, the team caught a magical aura of winter with a beautiful landscape.
 Everything is neat and clean.
 The deal is highlighted, and urgency is stressed.
 The email newsletter is simple yet undoubtedly effective.

 Post Holiday Sale by Avon

-This is another excellent example of a post-holiday email newsletter.
+This is another excellent example of a giveaway email newsletter.
 Prolonging offers is a common practice that helps not just to catch subscribers who have missed the active sales window but also treat with some extra perks for those who have already made a purchase.

 Note how Avon’s team weaved their brand into the winter theme.
 They showed bestsellers with an enhanced visual identity.
 Brilliant.

 The email newsletter “Almost Gone” is a perfect example of less is more.
 It includes only two elements: a big snowflake in motion and a prominent call-to-action button.
 Both are used to stress urgency.
 While the snowflake imitates the clock with disappearing hands, the CTA announces it out loud.